racross1/fetch-backend/README.md

 This output is not persisted to the backend, and so is only shown when a new spend transaction is run.

 The spend output will show the timestamps, payers and amounts comprising each spend transaction.

-sign in, see their past games, and start new games!
-GeograBee is a fun and free way to study and learn about the geography of the US!
-Choose a username and difficulty then compete against your friends for who has the best knowledge of US states!
-Have fun!

-👉 User Stories A user you can create a username A user you can select a difficulty A user you can play a game A user you click on states and fill out the names of as many states as possible in the alloted time A a user can see past scores and associated game difficulty

-🚀 Install Instructions Fork, clone, and navigate into this repository Open up your terminal, start a new tab, and navigate to geoBee-backend - run bundle install Run rails db:migrate Run rails server Navigate out of the geoBee-backend folder and into the geoBee-frontend folder Run open index.html in the terminal Have fun!